Sweet Discoveries: A Journey into Little Bee Baking with Stacie Pierce

 How do you choose which ingredients to use in your baked goods, and what factors do you consider when selecting suppliers?

 I have always worked for restaurants focused on seasonality – Foreign Cinema, Oliveto, and Chez Panisse.
-Luckily for me, the value of high-quality ingredients, as local as possible, organic, sustainable, etc., was instilled in me throughout my career, so I carry those values to Little Bee.
+Luckily for me, the value of high-quality ingredients, as local as possible, organic, and sustainable, was instilled in me throughout my career, so I carry those values to Little Bee.

 What are some of the biggest challenges you’ve faced in running Little Bee Baking, and how have you overcome them?